DUNE-DAQ/cmdlib/docs/User-Guide.md

 ## Commands
 Commands are JSON objects.
-They have a signature of having an `id` string element, and a `data` object which is a user defined custom parameter list.
-For an example, please have a look on the `-job.json` files in appfwk.
+They have a signature of having an `id` string element, the FSM entry and resulting states, and a `data` object which is a user defined custom parameter list.
+For an example, please have a look on the `cmd.json` file in cmdlib/data.
 For better names, these field might be renamed in the future.
-This is how the init command looks like in order to create a fake data producer and a consumer modules, connected by a queue:
+This is how the start command looks like:
 ```
     {
-        "id": "init",
         "data": {
             "modules": [
                 {
                     "data": {
-                        "qinfos": [
-                            {
-                                "dir": "output",
-                                "inst": "hose",
-                                "name": "output"
+                        "run": 42,
+                        "disable_data_storage": false,
+                        "trigger_rate": 1.5
+                    },
+                    "match": ""
                 }
             ]
         },
-                    "inst": "fdp",
-                    "plugin": "FakeDataProducerDAQModule"
+        "id": "start",
+        "entry_state": "CONFIGURED",
+        "exit_state": "READY"

     },
-                {
-                    "data": {
-                        "qinfos": [
-                            {
-                                "dir": "input",
-                                "inst": "hose",
-                                "name": "input"
-                            }
-                        ]
-                    },
-                    "inst": "fdc",
-                    "plugin": "FakeDataConsumerDAQModule"
-                }
-            ],
-            "queues": [
-                {
-                    "capacity": 10,
-                    "inst": "hose",
-                    "kind": "StdDeQueue"
-                }
-            ]
-        }
-    }

 ```

 ## CommandedObject